connext/spacefold/README.md

 To help with parsing out which solutions can and can't work with Connext, we've created an easy-to-parse compatiblity chart: //TODO

-Spacefold demonstrates the following out-of-the-box integrations with several chains and scalability solutions:
+Spacefold demonstrates the following out-of-the-box integrations with several chains and scalability solutions (in no particular order):

 ### L2/Scalability Chains
-**Matic Mumbai Testnet**
+**Matic Public Testnet**
 ChainId:
 Website:
 Type: Plasma chain